econchick/new-coder/docs/_posts/2013-02-02-Part-3-JSON-Parsing.md

 We can also make a function that takes the yielded data and produces a CSV file for us.

-Let's use a new library, `tablib` to help handle the CSV production.  [`tablib`](http://docs.python-tablib.org/en/latest/), written in Python by the same author of [requests](http://twitter.com/kennethreitz) that allows you to format the output of data into a tabular dataset (among other things).
+Let’s use a new library, `tablib` to help handle the CSV production.  [tablib](http://docs.python-tablib.org/en/latest/), written in Python by the same author of [requests](http://twitter.com/kennethreitz) that allows you to format the output of data into a tabular dataset (among other things).

 We should add an import statement for it too: